-- Reclamation estimate of Unimpaired Inflow (i.e. Natural River) into Millerton Lake to support the water supply allocation; - The Department of Water Resources (DWR) Bulletin 120 latest update for water year 2017 San Joaquin River inflow to Millerton Lake Unimpaired Flow, and/or the most current DWR Bulletin Water Supply Index (WSI); - The National Weather Service (NWS) Ensemble Streamflow Prediction (ESP) Water Supply Forecast (water year 2017) for the San Joaquin River at Millerton Lake.
+- Reclamation estimate of Unimpaired Inflow (i.e. Natural River) into Millerton Lake to support the water supply allocation1; - The Department of Water Resources (DWR) Bulletin 120 latest update for San Joaquin River inflow to Millerton Lake Unimpaired Flow, and/or the most current DWR Bulletin Water Supply Index (WSI)3; - The National Weather Service (NWS) Ensemble Streamflow Prediction (ESP) Water Supply Forecast for the San Joaquin River at Millerton Lake5.

-Table 1 shows the water year 2017 (October 1, 2016 to September 30, 2017) observed accumulated and forecasted water year Unimpaired Inflows at Millerton Lake.
+Table 1 shows the water year 2018 (October 1, 2017 to September 30, 2018) observed accumulated and forecasted water year Unimpaired Inflows at Millerton Lake.
 This includes the published DWR forecast, the DWR forecast adjusted for expected runoff for the current month, and the NWS forecast with and without a 7-day smoothing function applied to remove the day-to-day variance.
-Figure 1a plots these values over the entire water year, while Figure 1b shows the most recent period in detail, indicating that the NWS and DWR forecasts have effectively converged upon the same values.
+Figure 1a plots these values over the entire water year, while Figure 1b shows the most recent period in detail.